 Retaliation laws vary by state, but many include provisions that prohibit an employer from firing an employee that exercises the legal right to report a safety violation.
 Some states even protect an employee's right to enforce provisions that require employers to report the presence of hazardous material in the workplace to employees.
 In general, an employee may file a retaliation complaint with the appropriate state agency.

 - U.S. Supreme Court Cases and Opinions

 - Official State Codes -- Links to the official online statutes (laws) in all 50 states and DC.

 Are you hoping to do your own research?
 FindLaw can help you in the process.
 We've compiled a list of articles that are related to OSHA issues.
 Start by clicking on the following links below.

 - Protecting Yourself from Unsafe Working Conditions

-Get Legal Help with Employee Safety and Retaliation Questions
+Get Legal Help With Employee Safety and Retaliation Questions

-After reading this article, you may have several questions including how to find a good lawyer in your area.
 If you have a potential workplace safety legal issue, it's best to talk to a skilled attorney who specializes in this particular area of the law.
 You can contact an employment lawyer in your area today to learn more.